IvoPaunov/Selfie-Apocalypse/Documentation/Project-description.md

     - The true story (7) - the story of the future

 - Backend functionalities
    - the top scores will be stored in parse.com.
 There also will be sent a logs for each user about his activity and eventually crashes.
-There will be sent only the best score for each user so on player can not have more than one sor at the global rank list
+There will be sent only the best score for each user so on player can not have more than one score at the global rank list.
+In the localdb will be kep only players top result.
-   - The gestures that will be used are - swipe, fling, pinch long press, tap, double tap (more concrete in how to section anд sense)
+   - The gestures that will be used are - swipe, fling, pinch long press, tap, double tap (more concrete in how to section and by sense)

 ### The storyboard